1960 Arizona Wildcats baseball team

 The 1960 Arizona Wildcats baseball team represented the University of Arizona in the 1960 NCAA University Division baseball season.
 The Wildcats played their home games at UA Field.
 The team was coached by Frank Sancet in his 11th year at Arizona.

-The Wildcats won the District VI Playoff to advanced to the College World Series, where they were defeated by the Southern California Trojans.
+The Wildcats won the District VI Playoff to advance to the College World Series, where they were defeated by the Southern California Trojans.